swarmtronics/AMPy/docs/source/tutorial/tutorial_main.rst

 Introduction by Example
 =======================

 We shortly introduce usage basics of AMPy through several self-contained examples.
-Up to this momemnt, you can follow this tutorial in the format of `Colab Notebook <https://colab.research.google.com/drive/1hiCGXoDtOEO3LOm6RG12111Kiwofh069?usp=sharing>`_ or check out `attached video <https://www.youtube.com/watch?v=dQw4w9WgXcQ>`_.
+Up to this momemnt, you can follow this tutorial in the format of `Colab Notebook <https://colab.research.google.com/drive/1hiCGXoDtOEO3LOm6RG12111Kiwofh069?usp=sharing>`_ or check out `attached video <https://www.youtube.com/watch?v=dQw4w9WgXcQ>`_ (TBD).